 Do not operate the engine with gear case out of water.
-Severe personal injury, or engine damage will result.
+Severe personal injury, or engine damage with result.

-Loosen the air vent screw on the tank cap.

-Attach the fuel connector to the engine connector.
-The arrow mark on the primer bulb should be facing the engine.

-Feed fuel to the carburetor by squeezing the primer bulb until it is firm.
-(4) Be sure to install the stop switch.
+Air Vent Screw (1) Loosen the air vent screw on the tank cap.
+(2) Attach the fuel connector to the engine connector.
+Fuel The arrow mark on the primer Connector bulb should be facing the engine. to engine Arrow mark 3 Feed fuel to the carburetor by to fuel tank squeezing the primer bulb until it is firm.
+Primer Bulb (4) Set the lanyard stop switch to RUN position.

-(5) Stop Switch

-(6) Stop Switch

-(7) Stop